Guidelines for Retailers Providing Access to the Place of Business Including Where Members of the Public are Served in Person

 - Consider using only 1 cashier for cash payments

 - Follow the Occupational Health and Safety Act, R.S.O.
 1990, c.
 O.1, and its regulations.

-- Sample COVID-19 Screening Form for Employers
+- COVID-19 Screening Tool for Workplaces (Businesses and Organizations)

 - Hand Hygiene and Infection Prevention Resources